smolegz/tp/docs/DeveloperGuide.md

         }
         if (keyName.equals("Down")) {
             inputHistory.incrementIndex(); //Increment pointer by 1
-            setTextField(); //Sets textfield according to point
+            setTextField(); //Sets textfield according to pointer
         }
 }
 ```

+When `CommandBox#setTextField()` is called, it requests for the command from `InputHistory#getCommand()` that is pointed by the pointer, and sets the text field of `CommandBox` that is returned by the method.

 How the `InputHistory` index-pointer works:
 - Whenever a new command has been entered, the command is added into the list.
 The index-pointer is set to the **size** of the `ArrayList` (i.e. it is pointing towards an empty slot in the `ArrayList`).

-- During a Up key press, the index-pointer is decremented by one (i.e. it is pointing towards an earlier command in the history).
+- During an Up key press, the index-pointer is decremented by one (i.e. it is pointing towards an earlier command in the history).

 - During a Down key press, the index-pointer is incremented by one (i.e. it is point towards a later command in the history).